Where special needs = exceptional!

 Angela Allison - Treasurer

 Angela is a Pharmacy Technician at Group Health Cooperative.
 She's had an interest in Bookkeeping and Marketing for some time, and has been watching the work of the Exceptional Families Network for several years.
 After becoming educated on the many things the organization has accomplished and is working toward achieving, she knew she wanted to help provide budgetary and financial oversight.
 Angela is excited about the possibilities for the nonprofit, and has a strong desire to help our constituents by working as a Board Member.
-She lives in Tacoma.
-Her picture is coming soon.
+She lives in Tacoma with her family.

 Corinne Dutton - Co-Secretary